nextcloud/server/issue_template.md

 <!--
-Thanks for reporting issues back to ownCloud!
-This is the issue tracker of ownCloud, if you have any support question please check out https://owncloud.org/support
+Thanks for reporting issues back to Nextcloud!
+This is the issue tracker of Nextcloud, if you have any support question please check out https://nextcloud.com/support

 This is the bug tracker for the Server component.
-Find other components at https://github.com/owncloud/core/blob/master/CONTRIBUTING.md#guidelines
+Find other components at https://github.com/nextcloud/

-For reporting potential security issues please see https://owncloud.org/security/
+For reporting potential security issues please see https://nextcloud.com/security/

 To make it possible for us to help you please fill out below information carefully.
 -->